Dana BrownFebruary 11, 2015

-The 40th Street Bridge, or Washington Crossing Bridge, spans the Allegheny River, connecting Lawrence to Millvale.
+The 40th Street Bridge, or Washington Crossing Bridge, spans the Allegheny River and connects Lawrence to Millvale.
 It is located where the young George Washington and his guide, Christopher Gist, crossed the river in 1753 while acting as a messenger of the governor of Virginia to the French forces.
 The bridge is unusual in that it is decorated with the seals of the 13 original colonies.

-A trio of identical bridges, the only such group in the world, crosses the Allegheny River, linking downtown Pittsburgh to the city’s North Side.
-The 6th, 7th, and 9th Street Bridges have a unique design; they are self-anchored suspension bridges with a large steel eyebar suspension system.
+A trio of identical bridges crosses the Allegheny River, linking downtown Pittsburgh to the city’s North Side.
+The 6th, 7th, and 9th Street Bridges have a unique design.
+They are self-anchored suspension bridges with a large steel eyebar suspension system.
 In 1998, the 6th Street Bridge was renamed the Roberto Clemente Bridge to honor the late Pittsburgh Pirate.
 During Pirate games, this bridge is closed to vehicular traffic, turning it into a large foot bridge with a carnival atmosphere for the fans heading to PNC Park for a Pirate game.
 In 2005, the 7th Street Bridge was renamed in honor of artist and Pittsburgh native Andy Warhol.
 Also during that same year, the 9th Street Bridge was renamed in honor of environmentalist Rachel Carson.